7.0 Office of Housing and Residence Life

 7.5.13 Vacation Period Housing

 All students are urged to consult the College calendar for vacation dates and plan far enough in advance to vacate their rooms during those times.
-A resident’s contract with the College does not include housing or board during those times.
+A resident’s license agreement with the College does not include housing or board during those times.

 Housing is available to current residents who meet the criteria listed, during Thanksgiving, Winter, Easter, Spring and/or Summer breaks, for a per diem fee as established by the Student Accounts Office.
-This per diem fee does not include meals.
-Meals may be purchased at the College’s dining facilities during vacation periods.
+This per diem fee includes a meal plan.

 The following criteria must be met to be considered or approved for vacation housing periods;

-- Students enrolled in and attending a CMSV Intersession course or summer course
+- Students enrolled in and attending a CMSV Winter or Summer intersession course

 - Students participating in a for-credit internship established through the Oxley Integrated Advising Program